AACR Clinical Oncology Research (CORE) Training Fellowships

 3. Selected fellows will be notified following this review.

-4. The start of the grant term is flexible and will be negotiated based on the notification date.
+4. The start of the grant term is flexible and will be determined upon mutual agreement between the selected fellow, the fellow’s institution, and the industry partner.

 - have a medical degree (including MD, DO, or MD/PhD), and not currently be a candidate for a further doctoral degree.